• LoginLogin

 Will there be support stations on the course?

-• Support Station 1 – Urquhart Castle, Drumnadrochit (mile 15)
+• Mile 15 – Urquhart Castle, Drumnadrochit

-Water and energy snacks will be available at the support stations however we recommend you start the event with two full water bottles and some energy snacks.
+We recommend you start the event with two full water bottles and some energy snacks.

-Is mechanical support provided along the course?
+Will mechanical support be available along the course?

-• Support Station 1 – Urquhart Castle, Drumnadrochit (mile 15)
+• Mile 15 – Urquhart Castle, Drumnadrochit

 We strongly recommend that you come prepared, and we advise all participants to carry a pump, puncture repair kit, tyre levers and a couple of spare inner tubes with you.

-Is there a baggage drop?
+Is there a baggage facility?

 Are changing facilities or showers available?